OfficeDev/Outlook-Add-in-BillMaker/README.md

 ![BillMaker screenshot](images/BillMaker.png)

-The Add a charge button contains a three-option drop-down menu that allows you to apply charges for three different tiers of customers.
-The Make an invoice button generates an invoice out of all of the saved charges, and the Clear changes button clears all charges for the current customer.
+The **Add a charge button** contains a three-option drop-down menu that allows you to apply charges for three different tiers of customers.
+The **Make an invoice** button generates an invoice out of all of the saved charges, and the **Clear changes** button clears all charges for the current customer.

 ## Prerequisites
 * [npm](https://www.npmjs.com/), Node Package Manager, is required to install dev dependencies.
-* [Bower](http://bower.io/) is required to install frontend dependencies.
+* [Bower](http://bower.io/) is required to install front-end dependencies.
 * [Gulp](http://gulpjs.com/) is used as a task runner, including serving the application on a development server.

 ## Configure the add-in